MrOnlineCoder/SeamlessNodejsTemplate/README.md

 Therefore, other options are not considered:

-* ❌ MongoDB - idea of storing raw JSONs may look appealing, but in reality, well-structured relation database will be better.
+* ❌ MongoDB - idea of storing raw JSONs may look appealing, but in reality, well-structured relational database will be better.
 * ❌ MySQL - not as good as PostgreSQL, and not as well maintained.

 #### ✅ [Drizzle-ORM](https://orm.drizzle.team/)

-This is the only ORM that worth using, period.
+This is the only ORM that is worth using, period.

 Aside from being created by my fellow 🇺🇦 countryman, it has: